mgajda/less-arbitrary/towards-better-union.md

 are matching.
 And then compare it to type complexity (with optionalities being more complex than lack of them.)
 In this case latter definition has only one choice (optionality), but we only have two samples to begin with.

-Assuming we have more samples, the pattern emerges:
+With more samples, the pattern emerges:
 ```{.json file=test/example1b.json}
 {"error"  : "Authorization failed",
     "code":  401}